CptGummiball/Translator-for-Bukkit/README.md

 ```
 String translatedMessage = translator.translate("example.key");`
 ```
-This method looks for the specified key in the language configuration corresponding to the player's chosen language.
-If the key is not found, it defaults to English ("en") and replaces color codes.
+This method looks for the specified key in the language configuration corresponding to the chosen language in the config.yml.
+If the key is not found, it defaults to English ("en").

 ## Example